-ORDINANCE NO. 2001-967
+ORDINANCE NO. 2001-____

-AN ORDINANCE OF THE CITY OF COPPELL, TEXAS, ESTABLISHING LOCAL REGISTRATION OF RETAIL ELECTRICAL PROVIDERS BY AMENDING CHAPTER 9, BY ADDING ARTICLE 9-22, “RETAIL ELECTRICAL PROVIDERS;” PROVIDING AN EFFECTIVE DATE THEREFORE; PROVIDING SUSPENSION OR REVOCATION OF PROVIDER’S REGISTRATION UPON NONCOMPLIANCE WITH THIS CHAPTER; PROVIDING FOR A FINE NOT TO EXCEED FIVE HUNDRED DOLLARS ($500.00) PER VIOLATION, PER DAY; AND PROVIDING AN EFFECTIVE DATE.
+AN ORDINANCE OF THE CITY OF COPPELL, TEXAS, ESTABLISHING LOCAL REGISTRATION OF RETAIL ELECTRICAL PROVIDERS BY AMENDING CHAPTER 9, ARTICLE 9-22, “RETAIL ELECTRICAL PROVIDERS;” PROVIDING AN EFFECTIVE DATE THEREFORE; PROVIDING SUSPENSION OR REVOCATION OF PROVIDER’S REGISTRATION UPON NONCOMPLIANCE WITH TEXAS UTILITIES CODE TITLE 2, CHAPTER 39; PROVIDING FOR A FINE NOT TO EXCEED FIVE HUNDRED DOLLARS ($500.00) PER VIOLATION,; AND PROVIDING AN EFFECTIVE DATE.

 WHEREAS, the Texas Legislature in the 76th legislative session provided that a municipality may require a retail electrical provider to register with the municipality; and,

-WHEREAS, the municipality may suspend or revoke such provider’s registration upon noncompliance with the rules and regulations herein established.
+WHEREAS, the municipality may suspend or revoke such provider’s registration upon significant violations of Texas Utilities Code Title 2, Chapter 39, as amended, or the rules adopted thereunder.

 NOW, THEREFORE, BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF COPPELL, TEXAS:

-SECTION 1 That Chapter 9 of the City of Coppell Code of Ordinances be, and the same is, hereby amended by adding Article 9-22 to provide for the local registration of retail electrical providers, which shall read as follows:
+SECTION 1 That Chapter 9 of the City of Coppell Code of Ordinances be, and the same is, hereby amended by amending Article 9-22, which provides for the local registration of retail electrical providers, which as amended shall read as follows:

 "ARTICLE 9-22.
 RETAIL ELECTRICAL PROVIDERS.